Wisconsin is where I call home . . . famous for cheese, beer and brats. So how in the world did I become interested in healthy food?

 My clients KNOW what to do (it’s pretty simple actually), but they still struggle with putting it altogether.
 Time – or lack of it – is by far the biggest reason they don’t always eat healthy.
 I knew there had to be a better way.
 That’s why I created my signature online program, EATSIMPLE28.

-My mission with Clean Eating Made Simple and EATSIMPLE28 is to bring back the basics in the kitchen – eat simple food!
+My mission with EATSIMPLE28 is to bring back the basics in the kitchen – eat simple food!

 You all know that eating healthy is important.
 You also know that it’s easier said than done!
 It doesn’t have to be this complicated.
 Trust me on this one.
 Grandma didn’t spend hours in the kitchen – she had chores to do!

-The EATSIMPLE28 is an online program in the form of a 28 Day Challenge – better than any “eat clean” program out there.
+The EATSIMPLE28 is an online program where you’ll receive a new meal plan every 28 days.
+This 28-day meal plan includes 16 entrees (4 for each week) plus breakfast, snacks and dessert recipes for each week.
+It’s better than any “eat clean” program out there.
 Join us and I promise it’ll change your life forever.
 You can read more about it HERE.

 Like many over-40 people, I’ve had two careers.
 Prior to nutrition, I had a long, successful career in publishing and marketing yet I know without a doubt that my true calling is nutrition, cooking, creating recipes and helping others.
 My enthusiasm for healthy nutrition led me to the acclaimed Institute for Integrative Nutrition in New York, NY where I received my Holistic Nutrition Specialist Certification.